Russia eyes regional role, U.S. ties at APEC summit

 He said Russia was getting negative signals from the U.S. Congress, where Obama's Republican opponents accuse him of not being tough enough on Russia, and indicated there was similar sentiment about the United States in Russia's parliament.

-The two presidents are likely to welcome a hard-won deal sealed this week by Russia and Georgia that opened the way for Russia to join the World Trade Organization.
+The two presidents are likely to welcome a hard-won deal sealed this week by Russia and Georgia that opened the way for Russia to join the World Trade Organisation.

 But their meeting will be overshadowed by disagreement over U.S. plans for a European missile shield, which Russia says could threaten its security, and by differences over Arab world unrest from Libya to Syria.